carpentries-incubator/python-testing/04-units.md

 > -   Understand how test fixtures can help write tests.

 Unit tests are so called because they exercise the functionality of the code by interrogating individual functions and methods.
-Fuctions and methods can often be considered the atomic units of software because they are indivisble.
+Functions and methods can often be considered the atomic units of software because they are indivisble.
 However, what is considered to be the smallest code _unit_ is subjective.
 The body of a function can be long are short, and shorter functions are arguably